An atomic Coxeter presentation: Non-braid relations

 \begin{rem} We may have a stronger analogue of the Coxeter presentation than Corollary~\ref{presentation} by including non-admissible atomic expressions.
-The proof could be by induction similar to that of Proposition~\ref{prop.reducing}, but we need to consider the possibility that $\qcoset$ is not a core coset.
+The analogue should involve not only the atomic braid and quadratic relations but also the atomic cubic relations \eqref{cubic}.
+A possible proof is by induction similar to that of Proposition~\ref{prop.reducing}, but we need to consider the possibility that the coset $\qcoset$ used in the proof of Proposition~\ref{prop.reducing} is not a core coset.
 The latter leads us to remark~\ref{rem.allcoset}. \end{rem}

 \begin{rem} We may have a different analogue of the Coxeter presentation than Corollary~\ref{presentation} by including atomic expressions of non-core cosets, namely, all cosets generated by the atomic cosets.
-There a class of generating non-braid relation would be
+There a class of generating non-braid relations would be

-arising from the composition $\at*\at\inv$ for each atomic coset $\at\expr[I+s-t]$.
+arising from the composition $\at*\at\inv$ for each atomic coset $\at\expr[I+s-t]$, replacing the old quadratic relations \eqref{quadratic}, and the cubic relations~\eqref{cubic} would also be necessary.
 But we may need more relations for a presentation whose proof may also be not similar to ours. \end{rem}

 A consequence of Corollary~\ref{presentation} is a new presentation of Demazure operators, which is a `zoomed-out' version of the `zoomed-in' presentation in \cite{KELP1}.
 To make this precise, we introduce a subcategory.